Asymptotic-state prediction for fast flavor transformation in neutron star mergers: Machine Learning Model

 and the number density loss function reads

 The unphysical loss function penalizes any predictions that produce negative number densities or flux factors larger than one.
 Specifically,

 Finally, the remaining loss functions are computed as

 We randomly select 10\% of each dataset to serve as test data, and the remaining 90\% is the data on which the model is optimized.
 We train the model to minimize the loss function using the AdamW optimizer~\cite{Loshchilov:2017bsp} with an initial learning rate of $2\times10^{-4}$ and a weight decay of 0.01.
 We also employ a plateau learning rate scheduler with a patience of 500 iterations, a cooldown of 500 iterations, and a reduction factor of 0.5.
 The reduction in learning rate mitigates large training performance oscillations that arise otherwise.
 We also use a dropout probability of 0.1 to prevent over-training and improve model generalizability.
 Larger dropout probabilities tended to add significant noise to the training process that resulted in larger final loss values, and models trained without dropout were easily over-trained.
+These hyperparameters produced the highest quality models among many iterations of different hyperparameters, and were trained until performance stopped improving.
+The models are likely constrained by the amount and quality of the input data, but increasing the amount of data generally requires more training time, and despite our data cleaning procedures, the results of the \texttt{Emu} simulations are accurate only to about 1\%.
+Training higher-quality models could benefit from a larger amount of more precise data.

-Fig.~\ref{fig:training_error} shows how the training and test errors evolve with training epochs.
+Figure~\ref{fig:training_error} shows how the training and test errors evolve with training epochs.
 The first thing to note is that the training error is usually above the test error as a result of using dropout.
 With a dropout probability of 0.1, during each training epoch 10\% of the nodes are removed from the network to force redundancy in the model, so the predictive capabilities are worse than the full model employed to calculate the test loss.
 The loss decreases very quickly at first, but tapers (notice the logarithmic horizontal axis).
 After about 20,000 epochs, the model is unable to improve, driving the learning rate down to essentially zero.
 The model learns to avoid unphysical results within the first thousand epochs or so (black curve in the “Unphysical” panel), although the reduced network used during each training step is not as good at doing so (blue curve in the same panel).
 We plot the square root of the loss function so that the plotted values roughly represent the magnitude of the error one can expect in each quantity.
 By the end of the training process, all of the metrics are accurate to within a few percent.